codewitharunofficial/ravi-wasserstof-BackendTask/README.md

 Here's a Servers folder, multiple express server files are there.

-Then there's the main server.js where all the feature's like dynamic routing, logging & metrics, function simulation, queue management, request handling are built there.
+Then there's the main server.js where all the feature's like dynamic routing, logging & metrics, function simulation, queue management, request handling are built.

-The there's worker.js file where request or tasks coming to a worker are processed.
+Then there's worker.js file where request or tasks coming to a worker are processed & the result for every processed task is sent to the main thread.

 ## Logs